-In June 2020, the North Carolina General Assembly passed a bill that provides $75 million in funding to expand and enhance the UNC Kenan-Flagler campus.
+In June 2020, the North Carolina General Assembly passed a bill to provide $75 million in funding to expand and enhance the UNC Kenan-Flagler campus.
 To receive these funds, the School needed to raise $75 million in private funding by June 30, 2022, and the community accepted the challenge.

 Steven D. Bell (BA ’67), chairman of Bell Partners, has spent his life investing in people and real estate.
 Now he’s made his greatest investment ever in both: He pledged $25 million to support the new building.

 “More graduates will benefit our entire state for decades to come and ultimately create dramatic change,” he says.
 “UNC graduates become better employees, employers, entrepreneurs and contributors to our state.
 Having one of the best business schools in the U.S. right here in Chapel Hill is a precious resource for our state and our region.”

 We received a second $25 million pledge by an anonymous donor to support the new building.

 “These two incredible gifts will allow us to expand our Undergraduate Business Program, giving us the opportunity to teach more students and spur economic growth in our state,” says Chancellor Kevin M. Guskiewicz.